Non-small cell lung cancer

 NSCLC targeted therapy includes:

-Drugs targeting the EGFR exon 20 insertion.
-Some people have a specific change to the EGFR gene in the exon 20.
-This is called an EGFR exon 20 insertion.
+Drugs targeting the EGFR exon 20 insertion: Some people have a specific change to the EGFR gene in the exon 20.
+This modification is called an EGFR exon 20 insertion.
 The following drugs have been approved to target EGFR exon 20 insertion:

-Anaplastic lymphoma kinase (ALK) inhibitors.
-ALK is a protein that is a part of the cell growth process.
-When present, this helps cancer cells grow.
+Anaplastic lymphoma kinase (ALK) inhibitors: ALK is a protein that is a part of the cell growth process.
+When present, the protein helps cancer cells grow.
 ALK inhibitors help stop this process.
 Changes in the ALK gene are found in about 4% of people with NSCLC.
 The following drugs are currently available to target this genetic change:

 Drugs targeting ROS1 fusion.
 Rare changes to the ROS1 gene called ROS1 fusion or ROS1 rearrangement can cause problems with cell growth and cell differentiation.
 Cell differentiation is the process by cells use to change from one type of cell into another.
 ROS1 fusion is found in 1% to 2% of people with lung cancer.
 Drugs targeting changes to the ROS1 gene include: